nikop/PostHistory/readme.txt

 [list]
-	[li]Current version is now shown in list of edits[/li] [li]Added markers for original version and current edit[/li] [li]SMF 2.0 RC 2 support[/li]
+	[li]Current version is now shown in list of edits[/li] [li]Added markers for original version and current edit[/li] [li]Now opens edits in popup windows when javascript is enabled[/li] [li]SMF 2.0 RC 2 support[/li]
 [/list]